My Quiet Kitchen

 Author: Lori Rasmussen, My Quiet Kitchen

-A fluffy, light, and moist eggless snack cake inspired by the classic French treat gâteau au yaourt.
-This easy vegan cake recipe is simple to prepare and requires minimal ingredients and equipment.
-Try it with spices and various citrus and fruits.
+Vegan yogurt cake is a fluffy, light, and moist eggless snack cake inspired by the classic French treat gâteau au yaourt.
+This simple vegan cake recipe is easy to prepare and requires minimal ingredients and equipment.
+Enjoy it as-is, or customize it with spices and various citrus and fruits.

 Servings: 8 servings